Alias: Due Date PBI

-... your Product Backlog tracks the delivery order of value increments to the market.
-The Product Owner is accountable for value and orders the Product Backlog — not by priority — but to attain the highest overall value (usually long-term value).
-The team has a reliable understanding of its velocity.
+...your Product Backlog tracks the delivery order of value increments to the market.
+The Product Owner is accountable for value and orders the Product Backlog—not by priority—but to attain the highest overall value (usually long-term value).
+The Development Team has a reliable understanding of its velocity (see Notes on Velocity).

 ✥ ✥ ✥

-Sometimes a PBI is blocked by external dependencies.
+Sometimes external dependencies block progress on a Product Backlog Item (PBI).
 Some things happen on their own time, and the best-laid plans of mice and men often go astray.
-Some events, developments, and deliveries are beyond the control of the team or the Product Owner.
+Some events, developments, and deliveries are beyond the control of the Development Team or the Product Owner.
 However, in many cases we can still know when those developments and deliveries will take place.
-You can’t control when an auto manufacturer will start selling a new line of trucks but you usually can trust the manufacturer’s announced availability date.
+You can’t control when an auto manufacturer will start selling a new line of trucks, but you usually can trust the manufacturer’s announced availability date.
 The expected availability date is useful information for planning.
 It’s good if the Product Owner can order deliveries according to their best fit to the market, and only according to their need to fit the market.
 However, suppliers tend to work on their own schedules.
 Some of them aren’t agile and deliver on their own locally optimized schedules or on schedules constrained by parties beyond your control.
-And most of the time when key personnel have pregnancy or scheduled medical leave, it’s not under the Product Owner’s control or influence.
+And most of the time, when key personnel take family or scheduled medical leave, it’s not under the Product Owner’s control or influence.

 As is true with any manipulation of the Product Backlog, the Scrum Team should frequently check relative position of the PBI and adjust it as necessary so it lands in the Sprint that will deliver by the target date.

 Here is one illustrative anecdote:

 A new telecom company appeared in the market.
 They promised to have the service available within six months; marketing campaigns and sales started.
 People started subscribing for their services.
-They needed a good enough call center.
-Third parties were consulted to provide the call center in time.
+They needed a “good enough” call center.
+The telecom consulted third parties to provide the call center in time.
 The available market solutions offered more sophisticated solutions than what the telecom needed, and the cost was unreasonably high.
-The PO decided to build their own call center in house (initial Fixed-Date PBI), but it would be done only after the available 6 months.
-The decision was to refine the initial PBI to specify a cheaper, lower-quality solution to meet the six-month deadline, with a longer-term plan to retire this interim system and replace it with a more robust and full-featured system.
+The PO decided that the telecom instead would build its own call center in house (initial Fixed-Date PBI), with an availability date six months hence.
+They refined the initial PBI to specify a cheaper, lower-quality solution to meet the six-month deadline, with a longer-term plan to retire this interim system and replace it with a more robust and full-featured system.

 Here is another: